Updated November 30, 2025

 Future Perspectives on Medical Device Security

 The future of medical device security is an evolving landscape.
 As technology advances, the challenge will be keeping up with new threats.
-Cyber threats are expected to become more sophisticated, meaning organizations must be on their toes.
+Cyber threats are expected to become increasingly sophisticated, meaning organizations must remain vigilant.

 However, incorporating tamper-proof seals and cybersecurity labeling can pave the way for a secure future.
 As more manufacturers adopt these practices, a culture of security awareness can flourish in the healthcare industry.
-Ultimately, this leads to a safer environment for patients and providers alike.
+Ultimately, this leads to a safer environment for both patients and providers.

 Technological Advancements and Their Implications